MisanthropicBit/decipher.nvim/README.md

             help = "?", -- Toggle help
         },
-        title = true, -- Display a title with the codec name title_pos = "left" -- Position of the title autoclose = true, -- Autoclose floating window if insert -- mode is activated or the cursor is moved enter = false, -- Automatically enter the floating window if
+        title = true, -- Display a title with the codec name title_pos = "left", -- Position of the title autoclose = true, -- Autoclose floating window if insert -- mode is activated or the cursor is moved enter = false, -- Automatically enter the floating window if